notriddle/ServoHypothetical/src/inline.md

-To compute the static position of a box with a computed value of `position:absolute` and hypothetical computed value of `display:inline` (shortened to "absolute-inline box"), the user agent will perform layout computation on what is logically a copy of the its containing formatting context.
+To compute the static position of a box with a computed value of `position:absolute` and position-agnostic computed value of `display:inline` (shortened to "absolute-inline box"), the user agent will perform layout computation on what is logically a copy of the its containing formatting context.